 Well, this was not me.
 No blog, no followers, no social media.
-It was just myself, constantly thinking that my place was supposed to be elsewhere.
+Just myself, constantly thinking that my place was supposed to be elsewhere.

 Rome, Brussels, Paris, London, Madrid, then London again, then Seville, then London for the third time, in all its forms.